 The most common noise reduction measure is the construction of noise barriers or sound walls.
 If the noise analysis shows that noise levels exceed acceptable standards in a particular area, the project will provide sound walls if they are determined to be feasible, reasonable and acceptable to the adjacent property owners.
 Feasibility considers whether a substantial noise reduction can be achieved and whether the noise barrier will cause a reduction in safety.
 Reasonableness considers, among other factors, cost effectiveness, expected noise levels and land use.
 Acceptability considers the opinions of the residents that live adjacent to the proposed wall.

-7. Does TxDOT require additional right of way for the Spicewood Springs Road Project?
-At this time, the proposed improvements for the Spicewood Springs Road project would not require additional right of way.
+13. Does TxDOT require additional right of way for the Lakewood Drive/Spicewood Springs Road project?

+At this time, the proposed improvements would not require additional right of way.

 LOOP 360 PROGRAM

 FACT SHEET

 About Loop 360